wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 curl http://localhost/?id='or+1=1--a-<script>prompt(1)</script>'
 ```

-If the NGINX‑Wallarm and separate postanalytics modules are configured properly, the attack will be uploaded to the Wallarm Cloud and displayed in the **Events** section of the Wallarm Console:
+If the NGINX‑Wallarm and separate postanalytics modules are configured properly, the attack will be uploaded to the Wallarm Cloud and displayed in the **Events** section of Wallarm Console:

 ![!Attacks in the interface](../images/admin-guides/test-attacks.png)